 Even about 20-minute-long Question and Answer Session was not long enough to satisfy the curiousness of the participants

-There was the feeling that if there wasn’t limitation in time, Mike Kilgore’s Presentation could last forever.
-Even about 20-minute-long Question and Answer Session was not long enough to satisfy the curiousness of the participants.
+There was the feeling that if there wasn’t a limitation in time, Mike Kilgore’s Presentation could last forever.
+Even about the 20-minute-long Question and Answer Session was not long enough to satisfy the curiousness of the participants.
 The time frame was set strictly: only two hours for the whole Presentation.
 Therefore, it was agreed that participants would ask additional questions via e-mail.
-Looked like Diatom Enterprises’ experience in paying attention to the communication in IT area has left an immense effect on the audience making them to ponder on their own communication style.
+Looked like Diatom Enterprises’ experience in paying attention to the communication in the IT area has left an immense effect on the audience making them ponder on their own communication style.

 Agate Reuta-Odina, Association office manager Latvian National Project Management